ryanburgess/manager-interview-questions/README.md

 ## Technical
  * Tell me about a technical or architectural change you led.
 Why was it important to the business?
 What tradeoffs did you have to make?
+ * How will you help influence your team to make technical architectural changes?

 ## Contributing
 1. Fork it